abarr/blog/posts/2020/11-17-installing-postgres-do-droplet.md

 $ sudo apt install postgresql postgresql-contrib
 ```

-By default the installation process will setup a user called `postgres` so you can test teh installion by changing user accounts and opening the Postgres prompt:
+By default the installation process will setup a user called `postgres` so you can test the installion by changing user accounts and opening the Postgres prompt:

 ```
 $ sudo -i -u postgres